Greening-Seattle/Prediction/Use_cases.md

 - **zip.show: Provides the user with an informational graphic on locations of numbered zip codes in the Seattle metro area.**

-## 2. Predict how AAWDT flows by zip code will change in response to percent changes in any combination of available urban features. ##
+## 2. Predict how AAWDT flows by zip code will change in response to proposed urban planning efforts (increased sidewalks, more bike lanes, etc). ##

 **Users: Citizens, policy makers, environmental groups, city planners**